dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/android-specific-features.md

 ![](resources/images/capture-app-image95.png){ width=25%}

 ## Images { #capture_app_generic_images }

-ValueType image has been implemented app side.
-This allows to pick an image for a data element or attribute and send it to the server.
-For TEIs, the first data element/attribute with this value type and marked as displayed in list will be used as the TEI profile image.
+ValueType image can be used in Android to capture data and also, depending on the program configuration to be displayed in the TEI dashboard.
+When this value type the first data element/attribute marked as displayed in the program configuration it will be used as the TEI profile image.

 ![](resources/images/capture-app-image99.png){ width=25%}
 ![](resources/images/capture-app-image98.png){ width=25%}